Izanami suffers severe burns!

 Mitsuhanome is said to be the deity who inspired the main character of the anime film Your Name.

-Even tears can become deities.
+Even tears can become Kami.

 From Izanaki’s tears